priyansshraj/priyansshraj/README.md

 [![](./src/header_.png)](#)

 > Hello!
 I am currently pursuing a Master of Computer Applications (MCA) at A N College, Patna.
-I hold a Bachelor of Computer Applications (BCA) from the Of Economic Development And Social Change, Patna, Bihar.
+I have done Bachelor of Computer Applications (BCA) from the Lalit Narayan Mishra Institute Of Economic Development And Social Change, Patna, Bihar.
 As a dedicated computer science enthusiast, I have a strong passion for learning new technologies and applying them to create innovative, impactful solutions.
 I’m driven by a curiosity to explore cutting-edge developments in the tech world, with a particular interest in web development and software engineering.
 My goal is to continuously sharpen my skills and contribute to building products that solve real-world problems.

 ## 🛠️ Tech Stack I use :